larryhastings/big/README.md

 if it's currently in the process of transitioning to a new state.
 If the `StateManager` isn't currently transitioning to a new state, its `next` attribute is `None`.
+And if the `StateManager` *is* currently transitioning to a new state, its `next` attribute will *not* be `None`.

-While the manager is currently transitioning to a new state, it's illegal to start a second transition.
+During the time the manager is currently transitioning to a new state, it's illegal to start a second transition.
 (In other words: you can't assign to `state` while `next` is not `None`.)